jasmeet1234/Snake-Game/Readme.md

-Here’s a **strong and high-level `README.md`** for your Snake Game repository, designed to be professional, descriptive, and engaging for GitHub:

----

 # 🐍 Snake Game in C++ (Console-Based)

 A feature-rich, console-based **Snake Game** built using **C++**.
 This project offers an interactive and engaging gameplay experience directly in the terminal, complete with multiple game modes, high score tracking, and even sound effects to enhance the retro gaming feel.